Abhay478/PCP_Proj/report.md

   This document is a report for the Final Project of the course CS5300: Parallel and Concurrent Programming, regarding a novel implementation of a lock-free data structure.
 ---

-# Base

-This is a generalisation of the TSLQueue data structure proposed by Rukundo and Tsigas.
-Where the nodes in the TSLQueue data structure contain only a single key, RangeQueue has a range of keys within a node.
-Like all priority queues, the TNTQueue supports the following operations:
+# Introduction and Related Work

+A priority queue supports two operations:

-- `insert(key)`: Insert a key `k` into the queue.
+- `insert(key)`: Insert a key into the queue.
-- `deleteMin()`: Delete the key with the lowest key from the queue.
+- `deleteMin()`: Delete and return the key with the lowest key from the queue.

+Our implementation is based on the TSLQueue data structure proposed by Rukundo and Tsigas.
+In a TSLQueue, keys are stored in a binary search tree, and each node contains a `next` pointer to the node with the next lowest key.
+This allows for `insert` in log time, and constant time `deleteMin`, while still being parallelizable.

+While the TSLQueue only stores a single key in each node, we generalize it to hold a range of keys per node, using a bitvector

 # Optimisations